UIUCLearningLanguageLab/Humans/readme_project_description.md

 like fruits and plants that can be eaten, different from the drinks, which can be drunk but not eaten.
 While when comparing fruits and plants, the distinction is not only in the action, but also in the agent they couple with.
 Although both fruits and plants can be eaten, fruits are only eaten by humans, while plants only by herbivores, and this is exactly D2.
-While W1 is not aimed for studying D2, we see the possbility in the design.
+While W1 is not aimed for studying D2, we see the possibility in the design.

 ###### Ordered events